 The biggest mistake I made with the trip was underestimating how much time we’d need to explore Skye, I was certain we’d be able to hit the main areas in a single day even with the long drive.
 Next time I’d definitely work out a way to either stay nearer Skye or stay on Skye itself for part of the trip so there’s enough time to enjoy it without feeling rushed.

-Consider flying and renting a car
+Consider renting a car

 Work out what season you want to go in

 We were lucky as we had a nice mix of weather, mostly staying dry throughout the trip.
-However, I do want to see the same area at a more friendly time or year, perhaps Autumn.
+However, I do want to see the same area at a more friendly time of year, perhaps Autumn.

 Scotland: Season 2